Learn how to expertly execute global payments for streamlined accounts payable and business efficiency.

 Validate the Accuracy of Payment Data

 An example of an extra step would be to implement a practice that validates the accuracy of payment data.
-And with more than 26,000 global payment rules impacting cross-border payments, using a global payment platform that checks payments against these rules is of the utmost importance.
+With more than 26,000 global payment rules impacting cross-border payments, using a global payment platform that checks payments against these rules is of the utmost importance.

 Use a Single Global Payments Platform